cynthiahqy/dataset-fcc/README.md

 ## [Lessons for future data wrangling](learnings.md)

-A summary list of things that I wish I'd known before trying to wrangle a dataset from the wild.
+A summary of things that I wish I'd known before trying to wrangle a dataset from the wild.
 The TL;DR version of my journal.